 America has plenty of money.
 A proper allocation of resources and public policy priorities would make all sorts of costly things more efficient, more equitable, and eminently affordable, like education, public parks, first responders, safe drinking water, or better sanitation, you name it.
 If they can pour 2.4 trillion dollars down the twin holes of the Iraq and Afghanistan wars – yes, 2.4 trillion dollars, so far, and that’s the Congressional Budget Office talking, not me – they can afford to expand Medicare, for crying out loud.
 Of course, the extremely well-off are going to have to be made to pay their fair share, and within this philosophy what’s fair diverges a whole hell of a lot from what rich Americans always contend.
 Yet every other developed nation, despite doing things differently, still has its wealthy plutocrats.
 The obscenely rich are doing just fine here in Canada, or over there in Germany, and Sweden too.
 Democratic socialism isn’t communism, and by no means is it the death of privilege.
 All it means is taking a few very important things out of private hands when private outcomes are either insufficient, unfair, or only for the rich.

 You know what provides the purest example of socialist endeavour?
 National defence.
 The purest.
 Everybody pitches in for the common good, and something is provided that the private sector either could not or would not create – navies with great big ships, and air forces with supersonic fighters, that sort of thing.
 Ditto roads, police forces, public utilities, damn near everything that makes life bearable in a civil society, really.
-What the right-wing politicians call “socialist” is what economists refer to as “public goods”, that is, things that capitalist markets do terribly, or not at all.
+What the right-wing politicians call “socialist” are what economists refer to as “public goods”, that is, things that capitalist markets do terribly, or not at all.
 It’s the foundation of every organized society on Earth – the only variable is degree.
 Where do Americans get the idea that they aren’t already socialist?
 How were they duped into thinking that socialism is an evil practised only by tyrants in nations full of oppressed drudges, where no one is free to get ahead on their own?
 It’s madness.
 They drive home on well-lit city streets, flip on the lights, pour themselves a nice glass of potable water, rest easy knowing the police and fire department are just a phone call away, eat a sandwich full of processed meat that they know to be safe, many of them waiting eagerly for their next social security cheque, and then nod agreeably when some rich white guy tells them government is evil and public services are that most disgusting of festering wrongs, socialism.

 Americans are brainwashed, in a way.
 They accept as quasi-religious dogma all sorts of propositions which have been proved wrong, time and again, in other societies whose citizens do just as well or better than their own, by any index you want to choose.
 Life expectancy, infant mortality, literacy, education, wealth distribution, and even, these days, democratic freedom – how many Americans know that their country is now rated a “flawed democracy” by the international organizations that reckon such things, behind 19 nations among their industrialized peers?